Leverage my passion for authentication and software to develop innovative technologies that make life better for humans.

 A listing of my work experience, from most recent to least recent:

 Hired to rewrite PHP accounting and timesheet application in NodeJS without source or spec save some designs.
-Project changed after a year or so to use deepstream + rethinkdb, then about 8 months later to loopback, then was somewhat canceled/shelved.
+Project changed after a year or so to use deepstream + RethinkDB, then about 8 months later to LoopBack, then was somewhat canceled/shelved.
 Worked next on a glue app to bind disparate services to replace the PHP code (using express), and also on a UWP (C#/XAML) kiosk display app.
 When the Kiosk project died, moved to server software for network communications between an app and embedded systems.
 Continued to maintain the glue app alongside embedded development and after.

 Find clients, implement code per requirements, tracking time used and minimizing client costs.
 Practice new languages, frameworks, and tools.